sampittko/gatsby-starter-intl-blog/README.md

 # [www.sampittko.sk](https://sampittko.sk/)

-Personal website of Samuel Pitoňák that is also open-source.
+Personal website of Samuel Pitoňák.

 ## Planned Features

+This list contains all the features that are planned for the future versions of this project.

 ### **v1**